OpenMined/PSI/private_set_intersection/javascript/README.md

 npm install
 ```

-To compile the client, server, or combined (both client and server) for WebAssembly and pure JS
+To compile the client, server, or psi (both client and server) for WebAssembly and pure JS

 ```
 npm run build